2010 OFFTRACK 8 day walk

 Still confident of making the river by dark, we ate quickly then started down with vague distant views of the immense Mann River valley sometimes peaking through the thick foliage.
 Normally, navigation down a ridge is fairly straight forward.
 Stay to the highest ground and follow it down making sure not to loose footing.
 But this one wasn’t so straight forward.
 The vine and raspberry was still dense, forcing me to search ways around the thickest areas and that made finding the highest point all the more difficult.

 Well, you know Murphy’s Law.
 “Anything that can go wrong, will go wrong.”
-An hour after lunch, when the gradients had gotten really quite steep, the forest opened up and sure enough, across a deep gully we saw a second ridgeline.
+An hour after lunch, when the gradients had gotten really quite steep, the forest opened up and sure enough, across a deep gully we saw a second ridge.
 My heart plummeted.
 I knew straightaway we should have been on it.
 Collapsing, I lit up the GPS and it confirmed I had wandered onto a really steep arm that was descending into a wet gully.
 Jude was adamant it would be daft to go back up, not through that thick crap, so we planned an escape route thinking we could still make the bottom before dark.

-Gosh, that slope was dangerously steep.
+Gosh, that slope got dangerously steep.
 Big rocks popped up through the vegetation, forcing us to take each step even more cautiously.
 This was no place to break a hip as images of a helicopter trying to winch us out kept us methodically testing every footstep and checking our grip on the surrounding saplings.

 About four, to the crash of thunder, dark clouds started to form over the valley with more than half the escarpment still to conquer.
 At five, a blinding flash in the heavens started a downpour.
 Already wet from exertion, the cold rain brought chills and flooded our vision.
 Desperately I examined anything vaguely flat fearing being stuck on the mountainside in rain and darkness.
 Then a miracle, if you can call it that.
-On a 45 degree hillside, earth had piled up behind a large ironbark tree, just enough for our tent if its corners hung in empty space.
+On a 45 degree hillside, earth had piled up behind a large Ironbark tree, just enough for our tent if its corners hung in empty space.
 Jude and I quickly held a loud confab in the pounding rain, and deciding we’d not make the bottom, I began erecting the tent, a death defying feat.

 Slithering in, our wet bodies slid across the plastic floor till we hit the tree and except for the noise of rain on fabric, we suddenly felt a huge tension released.
 Into each others eyes we looked for reassurance.
 What the heck were we doing there?
 My God, we’re retirees.
 We should be safe in a house, playing with our grandkids, not perched on a mountainside with calamity about to strike.
 Jude smiled then let out a cackle that infected me, so with darkness falling we must have sounded slightly insane.
 Our anniversary!
 Together 42 years and instead of a candle lit dinner, there we were locked away in a makeshift jail hanging over a precipice.
 Rather sexy we thought.